 The Airtight valve system is also guaranteed not to leak.
 If anyone was worried about this not being hardy enough for some of the water they’re fishing on, I think those fears can be safely laid to rest.

 Even though this two person fishing kayak is attractively priced due to its being inflatable, many users did opt to add on a trolling motor with the kayak, which will increase the overall amount you spend on it.

-Speaking of paddles, this kayak does not come with paddles included, so that will be another additional purchase to add on to the cost.
-Most people recommended 96-inch paddles or longer, otherwise the rod mounts get in the way of paddling.
+This kayak does not come with paddles included, so that will be another additional purchase to add on to the cost if you don’t already have one — (most people recommended 96-inch paddles or longer, otherwise the rod mounts get in the way of paddling.)

-The Useful UH-TK181 tandem fishing kayak is one of the most feature rich fishing kayaks on the market without sacrificing performance and maneuverability.
+The BKC UH-TK181 tandem fishing kayak is one of the most feature rich fishing kayaks on the market without sacrificing performance and maneuverability.

 This has all the add-ons a good fishing kayak should have: 2 paddle rests, 4 flush mount and 3 adjustable rod holders, rear cargo area with bungee storage, and 2 storage pouches.
 What more could you ask for?